Flinn Scholarship Applicants

 Objective criteria such as grade-point average, test scores, and class rank play a part in the Flinn Scholarship selection process, but they are not the sole basis for our decisions.

 We evaluate a student’s academic achievement, leadership and involvement, service to the community, ability to communicate, and personal characteristics.
-Each of these factors is an important part of the holistic picture that you present to us.
+Each factor contributes to the holistic picture that you present to us.

 The sections below will introduce you to the Flinn Scholarship application.
 Each section briefly describes what is required and offers some insight into how our reviewers will consider your responses.
 This is not a roadmap for a successful application, but rather a means to assist you in thinking about how best to present yourself to us.